 At the mouth of the river, right before it empties out into the ocean, there are nets thrown across the river catching all the fish.

-If the goal is to catch the most fish.
-One approach is to increase the amount of water in the ecosystem upstream that's headed toward your nets.
+If the goal is to catch the most fish then one approach is to increase the amount of water in the ecosystem upstream that's headed toward your nets.

 If there was a lot of rain, the river would flow higher and faster.
 Figuring out how to make it rain on command would mean your nets would fill more quickly with fish.